iconclass/server/src/help/sponsoring.md

 ##### The user community
 The Iconclass Browser has always been available to unregistered users, so we shall first have to build an administration of this elusive user base before we can estimate its size and composition.
-The new version uses a system of registration because certain features, such as personalized clipboard functionalities, require the identification of individual users.
+The new version uses a system of registration because certain features, such as seeing the sample illustrations, require the identification of individual users.
 Privacy rules obviously dictate that we shall have to ask the explicit permission of those who now register, to be approached about supporting the Consortium.
 For the same reason we shall also ask registered users whether they are prepared to publicly share information about the collection they are describing with Iconclass.
 It can help prevent unnecessary duplication of efforts if we can have some form of centralized administration of iconographic projects, but, more positively, it can be extremely useful to share insights and experiences with colleagues in similar projects.

 ##### Estimated effort